-Usually, the franchise agreement regulates the circumstances in which a franchise may terminate a franchise relationship.
+Usually, the franchise agreement regulates the circumstances in which a franchisee may terminate a franchise relationship.
 In addition, the franchisee may terminate a franchise relationship due to mutual agreement with the franchisor.
 In cases where there is no clause in the franchise agreement, the same considerations apply as those relating to termination by the franchisor.
-However, in general, the necessity of protecting a franchisee is stronger than the necessity of protecting a franchisor, because a franchisee's business is generally dependent upon the franchise relationship.
+However, in general, the necessity of protecting a franchisee is stronger than the necessity of protecting a franchisor, because a franchisee's business is generally dependent upon the franchise relationship and therefore it would be generally easier for franchisees than a franchisor to terminate the franchise agreement.